OWASP/www-chapter-brasov/index.md

 ### Call For Speakers ###

-Call For Speakers is open - if you would like to present a talk on Application Security at future OWASP London Chapter events - please review and agree with the [OWASP Speaker Agreement](https://owasp.org/www-policy/legal/speaker-agreement) and send the proposed talk title, abstract and speaker bio to the Chapter Leaders via e-mail:
+Call For Speakers is open - if you would like to present a talk on Application Security at future OWASP Brasov Chapter events - please review and agree with the [OWASP Speaker Agreement](https://owasp.org/www-policy/legal/speaker-agreement) and send the proposed talk title, abstract and speaker bio to the Chapter Leaders via e-mail:

 `ilca.lucian (at) owasp.org`

 * Chapter Supporters *
 ----------------
-The following are the list of OWASP Corporate Members who have generously aligned themselves with the London chapter, therefore contributing funds to our chapter:
+The following are the list of OWASP Corporate Members who have generously aligned themselves with the Brasov chapter, therefore contributing funds to our chapter:

 <table cellpadding="15" cellspacing="0">
 <tr>